List of Chinese submissions for the Academy Award for Best International Feature Film

 The People's Republic of China has submitted films for the Academy Award for Best International Feature Film (Note: The category was previously named the Academy Award for Best Foreign Language Film, but this was changed to the Academy Award for Best International Feature Film in April 2019, after the Academy deemed the word "Foreign" to be outdated.) since 1979.
 The award is handed out annually by the United States Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.

 Zhang Yimou directed China's first film nominated for the award, Ju Dou.

 China, Hong Kong and Taiwan are recognized as separate entities by AMPAS and each one routinely sends a film to the competition.
 Although China, Hong Kong and Taiwan used to have very separate film industries, a more Pan-Chinese film industry began to develop in the early 2000s, with filmmakers, actors and crew members routinely working on projects outside their home territory.
-In recent years, Hong Kong in particular has begun to submit Mandarin-language Mainland co-productions like The Banquet and Painted Skin to represent Hong Kong.
+In recent years, Hong Kong in particular has begun to submit Mandarin-language Mainland co-productions like The Banquet (2006) and Painted Skin (2008).

-As of 2025, China has been nominated twice for: Ju Dou (1990) and Hero (2002), both of these films were directed by Zhang Yimou, whose films have been submitted by China eight times.
-Zhang was also nominated for an Oscar for a third film, as a representative of Hong Kong.
+As of 2026, China has been nominated twice for: Ju Dou (1990) and Hero (2002), both directed by Zhang Yimou, whose films have been submitted by China eight times.
+Zhang was also nominated representing Hong Kong.